top of page

 Woodville Park

-Woodville Park Garden continues to be a project for Gloucester Master Gardener interns to reach the 50 volunteer hours required to become a member of the organization.
+· a project for Gloucester Master Gardener interns to reach the 50 volunteer hours required to become a member of the organization

 Interested in how Woodville Park came about?
 Click here for a brief history of Woodville Park written by GEMG Jim Newton.